My cameras and lenses - a brief history

 On this stay, I started buying second-hand camera gear from the legendary camera stores in Shinjuku, downtown Kyoto and the neighborhoods around Osaka JR Station.
 I quickly built up a kit of about a dozen lenses, some new, others second-hand.
 Later, I discovered the Japanese eBay.

 I moved back to Sweden in 2006 and switched careers from university research to the IT and telecom industry.
 I found the Swedish camera stores and online auction sites pathetically uninteresting.
 Swedish photographers apparently did never let go of anything still usable, and when they got rid of junk, expected to sell it for more than they originally bought it for.
 I saw camera stores still stocking four-year-old camera models at twice the Japan price of when they were newly introduced.
 I bought equipment only on eBay or from large European mail-order outlets.

-Things are better now, with most small stores vanished and large chains selling current models at relatively competitive prices.
+Things are better now, with most small stores vanished and large online companies selling current models at relatively competitive prices.
 Swedish auction sites are still uninteresting and largely used as havens by fraudsters, with practically no protection offered to buyers. eBay first attempted to open a Swedish branch, then threw up their hands and left in despair.
-Amazon did the same thing. eBay visitors from Sweden are now usually routed to the UK site.
+Amazon did the same thing.
+Afterward, eBay visitors from Sweden were usually routed to the UK site, until the UK left the EU.
+Several years after, Amazon returned to Sweden with a far better range of articles and now works satisfactorily, thanks to the boost in e-commerce caused by the Covid pandemic.
+Amazon Sweden silently ships a large proportion of its Swedish orders from other EU countries, thus avoiding the problem of stocking a large inventory at reasonable prices in a small country where labor and taxes are incredibly expensive.